kahhongt/kahhongt.github.io/_portfolio/portfolio-1.md

 Nonetheless, any performance metrics calculated using the above backtest methodology would have been an overestimate due to the presence of slippage, transaction cost, and other execution-related inefficiencies.

 ### Contact
-If there are any comments/corrections that you think are appropriate for the above analysis, I would be happy to hear your thoughts at [kahhong.tai@gmail.com](kahhong.tai@gmail.com).
+I hope you have enjoyed reading the above piece of analysis.
+I would be happy to receive your thoughts/comments at [kahhong.tai@gmail.com](kahhong.tai@gmail.com).